-If the vehicle is OFF or not in P (Park), press and hold "1" or "2" to manually recall the previously stored memory positions.
-Releasing "1" or "2" before the stored positions are reached stops the recall.
+If the vehicle is off, or in ON/RUN/START but not in P (Park), press and hold "1," "2," or to manually recall the previously stored memory positions.
+Releasing "1," "2," or to before the stored positions are reached stops the recall.

-If the vehicle is ON and in P (Park), press and release "1" or "2" to manually recall the previously stored memory positions.
+If the vehicle is in ON/RUN/START and in P (Park), press and release "1," "2," or to manually recall the previously stored memory positions.
 Placing the ignition in OFF before the stored positions are reached stops the recall.

-If something has blocked the driver seat while recalling a memory position, the recall may stop.
+If something has blocked the driver seat and/or power tilt and telescoping steering column (if equipped) while recalling a memory position, the recall may stop.
 Remove the obstruction; then press and hold the appropriate manual control for the memory item that is not recalling for two seconds.
 Try recalling the memory position again by pressing the appropriate memory button.
 If the memory position is still not recalling, see your dealer for service.